Barbara Daly Baekeland: Divorce

 Returning to Spain, Barbara accepted the extent of her son's relationship with Cooper, but preferred his developing relationship with a young Spanish girl, Sylvie.
 However, Sylvie then started an affair with Barbara's husband Brooks.
-After discovering the affair in February 1968, Barbara again tried to commit suicide.
+After discovering the affair in February 1968, Barbara again attempted suicide.
 Brooks proceeded to pursue a divorce.
 This led Barbara to severe depression and another suicide attempt, from which her friend Gloria Jones, wife of author James Jones, saved her.

 Brooks married Sylvie and had one son.
 They later divorced and he married Susan Baekeland.

 In 1969, Barbara met noted pop art curator Samuel Adams Green, with whom she started a relationship.
 When later introduced to her son Antony, Green was very unimpressed by his artistic capabilities.
 After six weeks, Green broke off the relationship, although Barbara was still obsessed with him.
 She pursued Green relentlessly; when she returned to the United States that fall, she walked barefoot across Central Park in the snow wearing nothing but a lynx fur coat to demand entry to his apartment.

 Relationship with son

 Barbara Baekeland had a complex and allegedly incestuous relationship with her son, Antony Baekeland, who was either gay or bisexual.
 Baekeland attempted to "fix" her son by hiring prostitutes to have sex with him.
-After this failed, while the pair were living in Majorca in the summer of 1968 following Barbara and Brooks's divorce, Barbara was alleged to have had incestuous relations with her son.
+After this failed, while the pair were living in Majorca in the summer of 1968 following Barbara and Brooks's divorce, Barbara was alleged to have had forced incestuous relations with her son.

 During his young adulthood, Antony displayed increasingly regular signs of schizophrenia with paranoid tendencies, and his erratic behaviour caused concern among family friends.
 He was eventually diagnosed with schizophrenia; however, his father initially refused to allow him to be treated by psychiatrists, a profession he believed to be "amoral".